All posts

 ChatGPT App in inline display mode on wide screen.

-TL;DR: See below for exact HTML & CSS layout.
-Inline and fullscreen modes ignore maxHeight; only PiP uses it.
+TL;DR: Inline and fullscreen modes ignore maxHeight; only PiP uses it.
 PiP falls back to fullscreen on mobile.
-Resources can be arbitrarily tall.
+Resources can be arbitrarily tall in all modes.
+Use useDisplayMode() from sunpeak to read the current mode and adapt your layout.

 Inline Display Mode

 Inline display mode inserts your ChatGPT App resource in the flow of the conversation.
-Your app iframe is inserted in a div that looks like the following:
+Your app iframe sits inside a container that looks like this:

 <div class="no-scrollbar relative mb-2 @w-sm/main:w-full mx-0 max-sm:-mx-(--thread-content-margin) max-sm:w-[100cqw] max-sm:overflow-hidden overflow-visible">